ProvenanceAnalytics/vis/README.md

 JVMARGS="-server -Xms1G -Xmx2G"
 JVMARGSDEBUG="-server -Xms1G -Xmx2G -XX:+UseConcMarkSweepGC"
 ```
 Save the file with Ctrl + O and exit with Ctrl + X. Now that SPADE is ready to launch we should test it.
 Head back to the SPADE directory with `cd ..` and run `./bin/spade start` SPADE should start with a PID.
 Now we must add our filters and storages and reporters.
 Run `./bin/spade control` Now that we are in the control we can configure SPADE.
-We will first add a storage with `add storage JSON output=/tmp/provenance2.json` and we will add a filter to track only the hello-world program with `add filter AddAnnotation position=1 program=hello-world` Finally we will add a reporter but first we must change a few settings.
+We will first add a storage with `add storage JSON output=/tmp/provenance2.json` and we will add a filter to track only the hello-world program with `add filter AddAnnotation position=1 program=hello-world`[^hello].
+Finally we will add a reporter but first we must change a few settings.
 Type `exit` in the control and turn off SPADE with `./bin/spade stop` and run these commands:
 ```
 sudo chmod ug+s `which auditctl` sudo chmod ug+s `which iptables`